Welcome to Cedar Class!

 Welcome back to Cedar Class!!

-Our topic this half term is called “Into the woods” and we shall be looking at a plethora of different areas to stimulate the children’s interest including looking at life and different aspects within the “Rainforests” around the world.
-In guided reading we are continuing to build on last term’s work on the skill of “inference” when exploring a text and there will also be a big push this term to improve children’s mathematical reasoning and fluency, adopting “problem solving” questions to challenge understanding.
-Hopefully the “Play Away” books the children brought home over Easter have helped both them and you!
-Elsewhere, we shall be looking at, changes in Britain from the Stone Age to the Iron Age, healthy living and eating, living things and their habitats and continuing to teach basic phrases in German.
-In Art, we plan to examine the artists Henri Rousseau and Bridget Riley
+Our topic this half term is called “Superheroes” and we shall be looking at a plethora of different areas to stimulate the children’s interest including creating a diary entry for a superhero, writing a newspaper report about their actions, writing a poem about one and creating a brand new hero of your choosing.
+In guided reading we continue to build on previous work on the skill of “inference” when exploring a text and look more closely at comprehension skill.
+In Maths “We dig Maths” continues, where hopefully parents who attended the last Mundford Junction, can assist their child at home.
+Elsewhere, we shall be looking at healthy living and eating, electricity and continuing to teach basic phrases in German.
+In Art, we plan to examine the artist Quentin Blake.
+We shall also be looking at Philosophy through the “P4C programme, encouraging children to think more deeply about different issues and moral questions

 I’m usually about as the children arrive at school, so if you have any questions about anything, please don’t hesitate to ask me.

 Cedar Mundford Junction

 The first one is planned for Wednesday 17th October at 2.15p.m.